Need reel editing or shooting services?

 - Must have been shot within the past 2-5 years – Some actors try using footage from 20-30 years ago in their reel, and it just makes casting directors wonder where they've been all that time.
 You can include those credits on your resume, but casting directors want to see recent footage in your reel.

-- It should clearly show your Types, while still showing range – If you play specific characters or Types, you should make sure to highlight them in your reel.
+- It should clearly show your Types, while still showing range – If you play specific characters or Types, you should make sure to highlight them towards the beginning of your reel.
 This means if you often play cops, you should include a few clips of you playing cops.
 However, you should also show your emotional range by including a sad scene, an angry scene, etc.

 - Don’t use overly dramatic scenes and acting – Make sure your performance is natural and your acting looks real.
 Thinking you need to use something where your acting is over the top and melodramatic is only going to hurt your reel.